xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 Packets that arrive at the server and exceed its capacity are simply rejected, and the server sends an RST packet to inform the relevant client that the SYN packet was thrown out.
 A connection that stays too long in a half-open state is timed-out, and an RST packet is sent to the client.

-Large backlog queues and random early drops make SYN flooding more expensive but don't actually solve the problem.
+Large backlog queues and random early drops make SYN flooding more expensive but do not actually solve the problem.
 By default, Ubuntu's SYN flooding countermeasure is turned on:

 ```console
 $ sysctl -a | grep syncookies